ME3-HECM/final-project-olivier/README.md

 }

 ```
-The interrupt was used to record the amount of time between each move i.e the time spent travelling between each card and make the buggy travel for the same amount or time on the way back.
-Below is the memory update function using interrupts.
+The Timer was used to record the amount of time between each move i.e the time spent travelling between each card and make the buggy travel for the same amount of time on the way back.
+Below is the memory update function.
  ```
 void memoryUpdateMovement(struct RGBC_rel *cf, volatile unsigned int movementCount, volatile unsigned int *movementMemory) {